-We are two sisters and a mother all born and raised in El Paso, Texas.
+We are the authors of the “Muy Bueno” cookbook – two sisters and a mother all born and raised in El Paso, Texas.
 We learned to cook from our grandmother and mother, Jesusita, whose hospitality and irresistible Mexican recipes were legendary among family and friends.
-We wrote our cookbook to celebrate and preserve our family’s special culinary heritage.
-We have been featured in print and web publications, radio interviews, plus recipe mentions on several blogs and websites.

 Founder of muybuenocookbook.com and co-author of the cookbook, “Muy Bueno”